Main Content Region

 For more information regarding the NCLEX Exam and registration, please visit this website by NCLEX.
 Also, check out NurseJournal: The Ultimate NCLEX Study Guide.

-Below is a list of Accelerated Bachelor of Science in Nursing Programs.
+Below is a list of Transfer-BSN, Accelerated Bachelor of Science in Nursing, and Entry-Level Masters of Science in Nursing Programs.
 These programs offer an entry-level position as a Registered Nurse and these programs usually take around 2 years to complete.
 This list is not an exhaustive one: many more programs can be found from a quick Google search!

 Explore Nursing!